 AN IMMERSION BLENDER MAKES HOMEMADE MAYO EASY TO PREPARE

-As we mentioned, an immersion blender is the perfect tool the perfect tool to enable you to make perfect mayonnaise every single time!
+As we mentioned, an immersion blender is the perfect tool the perfect tool to use.

 There is just something so smooth, natural and comforting about homemade mayonnaise and it is so much better than the bottled stuff!

 The origins of mayonnaise is a bit uncertain.
 You’d think it’s decidedly French, but evidence shows it may have originated in Spain.
 Learn more about the Uncertain History of Mayonnaise by Slate.com.

 Classic Homemade Mayonnaise

 - 1/4 tsp onion powder